ChandrakalaRatan/catalog/catalog/README.md

 	5. Open terminal, and type

-	   vagrant up
+	   #### vagrant up

 	   This will cause Vagrant to download the Ubuntu operating system and install it.
 This may take quite a while depending on how fast your Internet connection is.

 	6. After the above command succeeds, connect to the newly created VM by typing the following command:

-	 	vagrant ssh
+	 	#### vagrant ssh

+	7. Go to the project directory

-		Type cd /vagrant/ to navigate to the shared repository.
+	    	#### cd /vagrant/ to navigate to the shared repository.

-	7. Download or clone this repository, and navigate to it.
+	8. Download or clone this repository, and navigate to it.

-	8. Install or upgrade Flask:

-		sudo python3 -m pip install --upgrade flask

-	9. Install httplib2
-		sudo pip install httplib2

-	10. Install request package

-		sudo pip install requests

-	11. Run the following command to set up the database:
+	9. Run the following command to install depedencies

-		python database_setup.py
+		#### pip  install  -r  requirements.txt

-	12. Run the following command to populate some data in the database
+	10. Run the following command to run the application:

-	    python populate_data.py
+		#### python application.py

-	    This will create a file called womenswearcatalog.db in the catalog folder

-	13. Run this application

-		python3 views.py

-	14. Open http://localhost:5000/ in your favourite Web browser.
+	11. Open http://localhost:5000/ in your favourite Web browser.

 # JSON Endpoints
 The following are open to the public:

-## Returns the whole catalog.
-It displays all items belongs to all catagory
+## JSON end points to display all items in all catalog
-  /items/JSON -
+	#### /catalog/JSON

-## Returns all items belongs to a specific category
+## JSON end points to display all items belongs to a specific category in the catalog
-   /<int:category_id>/items/JSON
+   	#### /catalog/category/<category_id>/items/JSON

+## JSON end points to display specific item belong to a specific category in the catalog.
+	#### /catalog/category/<int:category_id>/item/<int:item_id>/JSON

-## Returns all items belongs to a specific user
+## JSON end points to display all items belongs to a specific user in the catalog
-  /items/<user_id>/JSON
-  -
+    	#### /catalog/user/<user_id>/items/JSON

-## Displays all user details
+## JSON end points to display all user
-   /users/JSON
+   	#### /catalog/users/JSON